Which Wyoming Cowboy wore it best? No. 28

 Résumé in Laramie

-This Wyoming safety capped his collegiate career with a program best 454 tackles – 274 solo and 180 assisted.
+This Wyoming safety capped his collegiate career with 454 tackles – 274 solo and 180 assisted -- which is second most in program history behind only Galand Thaxton (467).
 That is also tied for the Mountain West’s all-time record with New Mexico linebacker, Carmen Messina.
 His 131 tackle 2016 is the 10th best in program history.
 Andrew Wingard picked off 10 passes and forced five fumbles in 51 games.
 He also finished with 25 tackles for loss.
 Wingard was an All-American candidate entering his senior season.
 He was a freshman All-American.
 He was also the 16th player in MWC history to be named back-to-back-to-back first-team All-Conference.
 Wingard earned second-team honors as a freshman.

 When you lead an entire football conference in all-time tackles, you’re making this list.